Ukraine

 The registration consists of five numerals above two letters.

-Bottom left is the national flag above two small numerals that denote the district, where 17 stands for Poltava.
+Bottom left is the national flag above two small numerals that denote the district, where 13 stands for Luhans’k.

 Only letters common to Cyrillic and western alphabets are used.